erochest/tardi/README.md

 rg --ignore-case "\\bxxx\\b|\\btodo\\b" docs src tests
 ```

-Or check out the [todo.md](todo.md) file for an unordered list of things I'd like to get to.
+Or check out the [todo.txt](todo.txt) file for an unordered list of things I'd like to get to.

 ## Getting Started